What Should I Invest My Money In?

 It’s Not a Question You Can Answer Easily

 Dean Barber: All right.
 So let’s do this, Bud.
 Let’s talk about this question, “What should I invest my money in,” because I think it is a great question.
-And I think that legitimately every person who is listening right now should have a definitive answer to that question.
+Everyone should have a definitive answer to that question.

-The problem is that it’s not a question that is easily answered because when you think about our role, Bud, as fiduciaries, what it means is that we have to 100% of the time put our client’s interests ahead of our own.
-To put your interests ahead of ours, what we have to do is we have to know what your money needs to do for you to accomplish the things that are important to you, without the fear of running out of money.
+The problem is that it’s not a question that is easily answered.
+When you think about our role as fiduciaries, we have to put our client’s interests ahead of our own 100% of the time.
+To put your interests ahead of ours, we must know what your money needs to do for you to accomplish the things that are important to you, without the fear of running out of money.

 We Need to Understand Your Goals

-To understand what that is, now we have to start having some real discovery.
-We’ve got to have what I’ll call a very meaningful conversation.
-It needs to include if you’re married, both you and your spouse, if you have a significant other and aren’t married that needs to include both of you because the financial means that you have today and the financial goals that you have today need to line up in such a way where we can actually define, “For you to do the things that you want to do without fear of running out of money, what does your money need to do in order to make that happen?”
+To understand what that is, we need to start having some real discovery.
+We must have what I’ll call a very meaningful conversation.
+It needs to include if you’re married, both you and your spouse.
+If you have a significant other and aren’t married, that needs to include both of you because your financial means and your financial goals need to line up in such a way where we can actually define, “For you to do the things that you want to do without fear of running out of money, what does your money need to do in order to make that happen?”

 Back to the 21 Questions